Skip to main content

 As shown by the major impact of the semiconductor shortage on industries like car manufacturing, having sufficient capacities in the field of electronics is key for the resilience of supply chains and Europe’s sovereignty and competitiveness.

 The Commission adopted the European Chips Act package in February 2022.
-It aims to strengthen Europe’s semiconductor ecosystem and address shortages.
+It aims to strengthen Europe’s semiconductor ecosystem and to address shortages.
 It will create an attractive investment environment, reinforce Europe’s technological leadership along the semiconductor value chain and mobilise investments of more than €43 billion by 2030.

 The Chips Joint Undertaking will support research and innovation by pooling public and private investments, building on the achievements of its predecessor ECSEL (see examples below).
 These investments also target user industries like the transport and automotive sector, notably through an initiative on an open automotive hardware platform.